Nippon Foundation

-The Nippon Foundation (日本財団, Nipponzaidan) of Tokyo, Japan, is a private, non-profit grant-making organization.
-It was established in 1962 by Ryoichi Sasakawa.
-The foundation's mission is to direct Japanese motorboat racing revenue into philanthropic activities, it uses this money to pursue global maritime development and assistance for humanitarian work, both at home and abroad.
-In the humanitarian field, it focuses on such fields as social welfare, public health, and education.
-The foundation has also been criticized for promoting Japanese historical revisionism, particularly in whitewashing Japanese war crimes committed in World War II.
+The Nippon Foundation (日本財団, Nipponzaidan) of Tokyo, Japan, is a private organization promoting humanitarian work, industrial maritime development, and diplomacy.
+It's chairman is Takeju Ogata.

+It was established in 1962 by Ryōichi Sasakawa.
+His son Yōhei Sasakawa was chairman from 2005 to 2025.
+The foundation's mission is to direct Japanese motorboat racing revenue into humanitarian work, both at home and abroad, focusing on such fields as public health and education.
+The foundation is also involved in diplomatic activities through the Sasakawa Peace Foundation.
+It has also been criticized for promoting Japanese historical negationism, particularly in whitewashing Japanese war crimes.
-Since 2003 the foundation has promoted sign language with the aim of allowing deaf people to fully participate in society, in this way, they created scholarships for deaf people at Gallaudet University and the National Technical Institute for the Deaf (NTID) of USA.

-The current chairman is Yohei Sasakawa, World Health Organization Goodwill Ambassador for Leprosy Elimination, Special Envoy of the Government of Japan for National Reconciliation in Myanmar, and the son of the foundation's founder, Ryoichi Sasakawa.